NishargShah/eslint-config-airbnb-extended/packages/eslint-config-airbnb-extended/README.md

 ### Why did we switch from `import` to `import-x`?

 The switch from the `import` ESLint plugin to `import-x` is due to several improvements. `import-x` provides **better TypeScript support**, ensuring more accurate linting for TypeScript projects.
 It is **actively maintained**, with regular updates and bug fixes, unlike the original plugin.
 It also has **fewer issues reported on GitHub**, indicating better stability.
 Additionally, `import-x` offers a **more performant and lightweight version**, reducing linting overhead and improving build performance.
 These factors make `import-x` a more reliable and efficient choice.

+### Why are `plugins` separated from the `config` in this package?

+The main reason for separating `plugins` from the config is to avoid a common issue developers face when extending multiple ESLint configurations.
+Specifically, many run into the error:
+`Config "package": Key "plugins": Cannot redefine plugin "key".` Unfortunately, there's no built-in way to resolve this conflict when plugins are directly included within shared configs.

+This package combines multiple ESLint configurations (see [Packages Used](https://github.com/NishargShah/eslint-config-airbnb-extended/tree/master/packages/eslint-config-airbnb-extended#packages-used)), and based on experience, it's better to keep `plugins` separate.
+If you'd like to use the recommended plugins, you can import them directly from the `plugins` export provided by the package.

+By doing this, you can safely use this package alongside official ESLint configs without running into plugin redefinition issues.